Monday, 06 April 2020

-“Weak” terms such as “easy”, “fast”, “adequate”, “sometimes”, “and so on”, “etc.”, etc., are open to any interpretation a reader may wish to put on them.
-They must be complete no-noes in any form of requirement specification.
+'Weak' terms such as “easy”, “fast”, “adequate”, “sometimes”, “and so on” and “etc” are open to any interpretation a reader may wish to put on them.
+They must be used in any form of requirement specification.

-Ambiguity—the possibility of more than one meaning, with no clear way of telling which meaning is correct—is often related to lack of clarity, usually caused by the failure to provide necessary detail in the mistaken belief that the reading audience will understand it anyway.
-(See my remarks on Completeness above.)
-The tester’s problem is that a test based on an ambiguous requirement is likely to produce a result which will indicate a “pass” status to some people, but a “fail” status to others.
+The tester’s problem is that a test based on an ambiguous requirement is likely to produce a result that will indicate a 'pass' status to some people, but a 'fail' status to others.
 What’s a poor tester to do?
 (And spare a thought for the developers, busy making up their own answers.)

 - It’s externally consistent with requirements at other levels (testing, product, business, marketing, …)

 - It uses the same terms for the same concepts used in other requirements

 Consistent requirements use a consistent vocabulary, for which it may be necessary to introduce a standard glossary - especially if different groups within the same business use different terminology for the same ideas, activities, or things.
 Lack of consistency is a form of ambiguity: how is a tester to know which version is correct?